camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 :::

-The default PostgreSQL instance and database (`camunda`) created by this module is primarily intended for use with Keycloak.
-After the instance is set up, you may manually add additional databases for Identity multi-tenancy if needed, though this guide will not cover those steps, as the default configuration disables multi-tenancy.

 We separated the cluster and PostgreSQL modules to offer you more customization options.

 #### Step 1: create a configuration file for the database